-There are several opportunities for students to earn dual or articulated credit while enrolled in one of the STS programs.
-Current offerings include, but are not limited to: State Technical College of Missouri, State Fair Community College, Ozark Technical Community College, Missouri State, and several Art Institutes.
+There are several opportunities for students to earn dual or articulated credit while enrolled in one of the CTE programs.
+Current offerings include, but are not limited to: State Technical College of Missouri, State Fair Community College, Ozark Technical Community College, Missouri State, and East Central Community College.
 A comprehensive list is posted on the NCC website.
 Enrollment for this credit is coordinated by the NCC Student Services Coordinator.